qisii/final-proj/project1.md

 8. **Check Results in pgAdmin:**
    - Once the import process is successful, check the results in pgAdmin to ensure the data has been added to the respective tables.

+## Development and Coding

+### Running the Django Server

+1. **Check Django Installation:**
+   - Ensure Django is installed in your virtual environment.

+2. **Run the Server:**
+   - Start the Django development server to check if everything is working.
+     ```bash
+     python manage.py runserver
+     ```

+### Adding Your Django App to Settings

+3. **Modify 'settings.py':**
+   - Include your Django app in the 'INSTALLED_APPS' section of 'settings.py'.
+     ```python
+     INSTALLED_APPS = [
+         # other apps
+         'your_app',
+     ]
+     ```

+### Creating Django Templates

+4. **Create Templates and Static Folders:**
+   - Organize your HTML files in a 'templates' folder and store static files (CSS, JS, images) in a 'static' folder.

+5. **Configure Templates in 'settings.py' (Django project folder):**
+   - Connect your Django templates by configuring the 'TEMPLATES' section in 'settings.py'.
+     ```python
+     'DIRS': [os.path.join(BASE_DIR, 'templates')],
+     ```

+### Adding Routes

+6. **Configure 'urls.py' (Django project folder):**
+   - Open the 'urls.py' file in your Django project and connect your app's URLs.
+     ```python
+     from django.urls import path, include
+     urlpatterns = [
+         path('admin/', admin.site.urls),
+         path('', include('your_app.urls')),
+     ]
+     ```

+### Creating Views and Rendering HTML Pages

+7. **Create HTML Templates:**
+   - In the 'templates' folder, create 'base.html' (parent) and 'index.html' (child) files. 'base.html' can contain frontend dependencies or CDNs.

+8. **Define Views in 'views.py':**
+   - Create a view function in 'views.py' and render HTML pages.
+   - Django views are responsible for handling the logic of your application, processing data, and deciding which template to render or which response to send back.
+     ```python
+     def index(request):
+         # add logic here as needed for your views functionality
+         return render(request, 'your_app/index.html')
+     ```

+9. **Configure URLs in 'urls.py' (Django app folder):**
+   - Connect your app's views in 'urls.py'.
+     ```python
+     from django.urls import path
+     from . import views

+     urlpatterns = [
+         path('', views.index, name="index"),
+         # add more views here
+     ]
+     ```

+10. **Check Browser:**
+    - Visit your browser to ensure everything is working correctly.

+**Note:**
+Follow these steps vice versa to create additional views, templates, and static files for your Django project.
+Additionally, remember to:
+1. Add a Django view to render an HTML page (`views.py`).
+2. Include the route for the Django view in the project's URL configuration (`urls.py`).
+Add logic in your views as needed for functionality.
+3. Repeat the process as necessary to enhance the functionality of your project.